Skip to main content

 (4) Audiology services

 (a) Description: hearing exams, diagnostic tests, and services requiring the application of principles, methods, or procedures related to hearing and the disorders of hearing.
-The audiology service will be recommended by a licensed audiologist acting within the scope of his or her practice under Ohio law who holds a current, valid license to practice audiology issued under Chapter 4753. of the Revised Code.
+The audiology service will be recommended by an audiologist as defined in Chapter 4753. of the Revised Code.

 (b) Qualified practitioners who can deliver the services: